scstanley7/fall17workshops/README.md

-# Hello World!
+# About this repository

-Hi!
-I'm Sarah and I'm the Digital Humanities Librarian at FSU :)
+This repo contains all the code, slides, and other files for the Digital Res Skills Workshops in Fall 2017.